matt-walsh/goal-clicker/README.md

 ## Winning
 A players wins the the game if:
-- They generate enough 'Goal Juice' to fund humans to another planet
+- They generate enough 'Productivity' to fund humans to another planet

 What happens?
 - The score gets added to the score board